ConstantineLignos/quickvec/README.md

 `pip install quickvec` (requires Python 3.6+)

-# Usage

-TODO

 # Design philosophy

-QuickVec was created to support [NERPy](https://pypi.org/project/nerpy), a named entity recognition framework that uses word embeddings for feature generation.
+QuickVec was created to support [NERPy](https://github.com/ConstantineLignos/nerpy), a named entity recognition framework that uses word embeddings for feature generation.
 NERPy originally used gensim, but the time and memory required to load a word embedding completely into memory was a large performance